-This got me thinkin about a good old southern accent.
-I used to work with a girl from Alabama that could insult you seven different ways to Sunday, but her tone would have you tricked into thinking she just invited you to her house for coffee.
-And then there are guys out there like Matthew Maconahay, that even without his devilish good looks could talk a girl he just met into doin somethin she woudn’t wanna write home about.
-Just sayin.
+This got me thinking about a southern accent.
+Does talking about bourbon and bread pudding sound more delicious with a southern drawl?
+Now, I live in the south.
+I say “y’all” a lot.
+But I don’t have much of an accent beyond that.
+However, I used to work with a girl from Alabama that could insult you seven different ways to Sunday.
+But her tone would have you tricked into thinking she just invited you to her house for coffee.

-The weekend of the Kentucky Derby, some friends-o-mine were makin mint juleps an had a gigantic bottle of whiskey on hand.
-It was so enormous, that, despite the fact there were at least 10 people at their derby party garage sale coolin off with a mighty minty drink … I’m sure they’ll be plenty left that’ll last until next year’s derby.
-I didn’t think they’d mind (or even notice!) if I stole their normal sized bottle of Jim Beam for some recipe experimentation.
+The weekend of the Kentucky Derby, some friends were makin mint juleps an had a gigantic bottle of whiskey on hand.
+It was so enormous, that, despite the fact there were at least 10 people at their derby party coolin’ off with a mighty minty drink, I didn’t think they’d mind (or even notice!) if I stole their normal sized bottle of Jim Beam for some recipe experimentation.

 Bourbon Peach Bread Pudding – Step-By-Step Photos

 So, here we go.
 Grab y’all some peaches, bourbon, eggs, and a big ole loaf a bread and let’s get started.

 Start layerin the bread in a large bakin dish or pie pan.
 (This reminds me of my former boss and friend that would say “pah” instead of “pie.”
 She said I pronounced it “pye” instead of the proper “pah.”
 I do admit though, the way she said “pah” sounded like it had less calories and tasted better than pie.